trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/TriggerHandler.md

 ###### Return Type
 **Boolean**

-,[object Object], true if less than 0 or more than max.
+true if less than 0 or more than max.

 ---